rjmunro/sofie-core/packages/documentation/docs/for-developers/mos-plugins.md

 # iFrames MOS-plugins

-**The usage of MOS-plugins allow micro frontends to be injected into Sofie for the purpuse of adding content to the production without turning away from the Sofie UI.**
+**The usage of MOS-plugins allow micro frontends to be injected into Sofie for the purpose of adding content to the production without turning away from the Sofie UI.**

 Example use cases can be browsing and playing clips straight from a video server, or the creation of lower third graphics without storing it in the NRCS.